pfeiff190100/Server-database-dcbot/diary.md

 #### 09:45 - 10:35

--moved every command to a separete file added -list to show servers with specific properties
+moved every command to a separete file added -list to show servers with specific properties

+### 25.04.2022

+#### 7:20 - 7:50

+added players option to -list fixed a ping error when a port was added to port and wasnt reachable

+### 27.04.2022

+#### 7:50 - 9:30

+working on -list, removed randomcmd because it was used as for testing as beginning, added onlinecmd, adjusted programm to mcstatus update, moved geolocation from a seperate file to a databasecmd because its a general command.